mina-fayazi/FullStackOpen/part3/README.md

 ### 3.17\*: Phonebook Database, Step 5
 - Modify the backend to support updating the phone number of an existing entry when the user tries to add a person whose name is already in the phonebook.
 The frontend will send an HTTP `PUT` request to the unique URL of the existing entry to update its phone number.

+### 3.18\*: Phonebook Database, Step 6
+- Add the `GET /api/persons/:id` route to fetch a person's details directly from the MongoDB database.
+- Implement the `/info` route to use the database for determining the total number of entries.